The Strange Escape of Cathy Paul

 She boarded, it pulled out of the station.

-happened, and she was not going to the World Trade Center today, or any other day.
+She was not going to the World Trade Center today, or

 As the day progresses

 She joined the throng pouring out of the station, saw the smoke, heard the sounds, and stood stupidly until she was pushed along with the crowd.